A Better Neck for the New Year

 Aerobic activity — Aerobic exercise helps your entire body, but it can help with a stiff neck as well.
 This is simply due to the increased levels of oxygen and blood flow to the muscles and soft tissues of the neck and upper back.
 After 30 minutes of aerobic exercise, your body also releases natural painkillers — endorphins.

-If you have serious neck pain, we need to see you at one of our eight DFW Center for Spinal Disorders locations.
-Call us at (817) 916-4685 to schedule and appointment.
+If you have serious neck pain, we need to see you at our Fort Worth location.
+Call us at (817) 916-4685 to schedule an appointment.
 Otherwise, doing the above exercises can help prevent that call from being necessary.

 Posted in: Neck Pain